panli-tju/obsidian_rstudio/md2rmd.md

 file_num <- 1

-# use set.file.expansion function to change .md to .rmd, note this step only
+# use set.file.expansion function to change .md to .rmd.
+Note, this step only

-# change the characters, not really change the file in the next step
+# change the characters, but not really change the file name

 md_rmd<-set.file.extension(ob_md[file_num],'rmd')